Automattic/wp-calypso/docs/guide/tech-behind-calypso.md

 ## React

-[React](http://facebook.github.io/react/) is a library by Facebook, which implements a virtual DOM, so that instead of carefully changing the DOM, we can just re-render whole components when the data changes.
+[React](http://facebook.github.io/react/) is a library by Facebook which implements a virtual DOM, so that instead of carefully changing the DOM, we can just re-render whole components when the data changes.
 React radically simplified our code and allowed for an awesome composition of reusable components.

 Here are some great React resources: